Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 This should not be a matter of literally combining an Agile methodology and a Waterfall methodology.

-That would be like trying to take a recipe for Italian food and combine it with a recipe for Chinese food and literally trying to mix the steps and ingredients from the two recipes together to create “Italian-Chinese” food.
+That would be like trying to take a recipe for Italian food with a recipe for Chinese food and literally trying to mix the steps and ingredients from the two recipes together to create “Italian-Chinese” food

-A good chef would never even attempt to do that but he/she might create an entirely new recipe that blends together some of the aspects of Italian food preparation with some aspects of Chinese food preparation.
+A good chef would never even attempt to do that.
+However, he/she might create an entirely new recipe that blends together some of the aspects of Italian food with some aspects of Chinese food

 It takes a lot of skill to create an effective hybrid approach and doing it effectively is like the difference between a “chef” and a “cook”.

-When I talk about creating a hybrid approach, I try to avoid the words “Agile” and “Waterfall” if possible because it gives people the impression that you are literally combining two different methodologies together like combining two food recipes.
-I prefer to think of a hybrid approach as the appropriate blend of an adaptive approach and a plan-driven approach.
-The words “adaptive” and “plan-driven” convey an entirely different meaning than “Agile” and “Waterfall”.
+When I talk about creating a hybrid approach, I try to avoid the words “Agile” and “Waterfall” if possible.
+Those words give people the impression that you are literally combining two different methodologies together like combining two food recipes:

 An Example of a Real Hybrid Approach